davelunt/NemaTree/README.md

 This file should contain:

+- a short name for your analysis (this will be in all your output filenames)
 - the path to your file containing your samples (REQUIRED)
 - the name of the reference alignment file to which your sequences will be aligned.
 Choose between the whole genus or just clades123 (OPTIONAL)